 });

-If users’ email addresses are used as their unique identifier across the site and within the onboarded user data, then the “hashedEmail” field should be filled with SHA256(to_lower_case_(email)) encoded email address.
-If a custom identifier is used, then it should be passed in the “cuid” and “cuidType” (such as “webId” or “customerId”), instead of the “hashedEmail” field.
+If you're using users' email addresses as their unique identifier across the site and within the onboarded user data, then the hashedEmail field should be filled with a SHA256(to_lower_case_(email)) encoded email address.
+If a custom identifier is used, it should be passed in the cuid and cuidType parameters (such as “webId” or “customerId”), rather than the hashedEmail field.

 Parameters